Near-Optimal Algorithm for Distribution-Free Junta Testing: A tester for distribution-free junta

 The string $y = x_I w_{\bar I}$ could be interpreted as fixing the coordinates in $I$, and each of the remaining coordinate is uniformly sampled from $\{0,1\}$.
 For each coordinate $y_i$ in $\bar I$, $y_i$ is equal to $1$ with probability $1/2$, and is equal to $0$ with probability $1/2$.
 Since $x_i$ is either $1$ or $0$, this implies that each coordinate in $\bar I$ is equal to $x_i$ with probability $1/2$, and is equal to $\bar x_i$ with probability $1/2$.

-Therefore, if $f$ is $\epsilon$-far from $k$-junta under distribution $\mathcal{D}$, and the size of the special blocks does not exceed $k$, then with probability larger than $\epsilon/2$, the algorithm could find a new block which contains at least one more relevant variable.
+Therefore, if $f$ is $\epsilon$-far from every $k$-junta under the distribution $\mathcal{D}$, and the total number of the \textit{$\gamma$-special blocks} does not exceed $k$, then with probability at least $\epsilon/2$, the algorithm could find a new block which contains at least one more relevant variable.